yeehaa123/elab/CHAT/collections.md

 Our private partners in this project (Cast Your Art, Weyeser, and Tulip Interactive) are excellently equiped to push this agenda forward, because ...

-### how the research relates to the ‘opportunities for the humanities’ section 1 in the white paper:
+### how the research relates to the ‘opportunities for the humanities’ in White Paper Section 1:

-### how this research contributes to core technologies identified in section 2 white paper:
+### how this research contributes to core technologies identified in White Paper Section 2:

 Together with Weyeser we will develop data minig tools to search for and discover new patterns and knowledge in governmental and